 With a about 800 inhabitants, Birka was considered a "city" in Viking times.
 Today, Birka is known as Sweden's oldest town as well as an important archeological site.

 The only way to get to Birka is via boat.
 From Stockholm Town Hall, the Birka ferry takes about 2 hours each way, but you'll get some very scenic views and hear a few interesting Viking anecdotes from an archeologist / tour guide.

 How much does it cost?

-Normally, a ticket to Birka (including the ferry return ride, a guided tour on the island, the Viking museum and the Viking village) will set you back 360 Swedish Kronars (ca. 38 Euros), so it’s not exactly the cheapest sightseeing trip.
-If you get yourself a Stockholm Pass though, the visit to Birka included, which I think is really good value for money.
+Normally, a ticket to Birka (including the ferry return ride, a guided tour on the island, the Viking museum and the Viking village) will set you back 360 Swedish Kronars (ca. 38 Euros), so it's not exactly the cheapest sightseeing trip.
+If you get yourself a Stockholm Pass though, the visit to Birka is included.

 Just remember though that the Viking trip is pretty much an all-day activity.
 The boat leaves at 10:00 am and only gets back to Stockholm at 5:30 pm, so you won't have much time left for other sightseeing activities.

 What's there to see?

 The first thing you'll see after arriving on the island (well, after the restaurant and little beach playground) is the Viking museum and shop.
 This small, but interesting exhibition sheds some light on the times in which Birka was at its most powerful.

 Next stop is the recreated Viking village.
 Here you can observe a handful of Viking actors who are going about their daily business – getting the Viking ships ready, preparing a fire or carving knives.